 Hole #5 Green

-Another fairly large green with a couple of challenging pin placements especially on the front right or the back left.
+Even though this is the smallest green in total area coming in at 4,550 ft2 there are a couple of challenging pin placements especially on the front right or the back left.
 If the pin is on the front right you will not have much green to work with on your approach shot but it’s better to be short than long otherwise you will have a downhill putt to the hole.
 A back left pin placement makes it a difficult hole to reach as there won’t be much green to work with on your approach shot.
 Land it on the green and most times it will roll to the rough.
 If you get it to stay on the green you will be left with a fairly straight putt.
 Pull your approach shot left and there is a large bunker next to the green which will make the toughest hole on the course even tougher to par.

 Hole #6 Green